-a) Result: Figure 4 shows the differing outcomes dependent on the agents' assumptions.
-As described in the one car case, there exists a policy inflexion point at p = 0.5 (see Figure 3).
+a) Result: Fig. 5 shows the differing outcomes dependent on the agents' assumptions.
+As described in the one car case, there exists a policy inflexion point at p = 0.5 (see Fig. 3).
 Consequently, we can separate the policy space into quadrants based on the values of p_b and p_f .
-When both probabilities agree with the true model, the implemented policy maximizes the probability of satisfaction (see R_1 of Figure 4.
-When the probabilities are inconsistent with the true model, a crash is not necessarily guaranteed - especially if the front agent A{front} is less conservative, i.e. it assumes that $p_f < 0.5$, which means it will choose Go_f more frequently than $Stop_f$ (R_2 for example).
+When both probabilities agree with the true model, the implemented policy maximizes the probabilities are inconsistent with the true model, a crash is not necessarily guaranteed - especially if the front agent A{front} is less conservative, i.e. it assumes that $p_f < 0.5$, which means it will choose Go_f more frequently than $Stop_f$ (R_2 for example).

-b) Simulated Environment: We simulate these policy constructions for different example instantiations on the open-source simulator CARLA [28].
+b) Simulated Environment: We simulate these policy constructions for different example instantiations on the open-source simulator CARLA [32].
 We run CARLA 0.9.10 on a 3.1 GHz machine with a GeForce RTX2060 graphics and 32GB of memory.
 In CARLA, the car identifies the pedestrian waiting at the edge of the crosswalk but we assume that the sensors are not capable of perfectly observing the pedestrian's intent to cross the road.
 We simulate the car's observation of pedestrian intent from the distributions μ_b and μ_f , which reflect the simulated sensor uncertainty.
 The observations give two instantitions of \mathcal{D}f and \mathcal{D}b , which we can efficiently and in real-time (see Crosswalk in Table I) synthesize policies using the STORM toolchain described earlier.
-We include an example run in Fig. 5 and the video attachment.
+We include an example run in the video attachment.
 In this example, the front car acts according to the belief that the pedestrian will not cross with high probability and therefore goes through the intersection.
 Meanwhile, the back car believes that the pedestrian will cross with high probability and therefore assumes the front car will stop.
 This run would constitute a sample taken in the region R_2 .